Click here to submit an English Honors Application online.

-Interested majors should apply to the English Honors Program in the Spring of sophomore year or the Fall of junior year; but applications are sometimes accepted through the Spring of one’s junior year.
+Interested majors should apply to the English Honors Program in the Spring of sophomore year or the Fall of junior year.
+If you miss those recommended deadlines or want to reapply (because a previous attempt was not successful), applications can be submitted through the Spring of junior year.
 Juniors who are considering the program are strongly encouraged to apply in the Fall before pre-registration for Spring courses; in this way, they will be able to take English 399Z and join the cohort that will be their immediate peers, academic community, and intellectual support system over the course of the next year.
-Interested majors who are transfers from other institutions should take English 210 and English 305V as soon as possible, and then apply to the program.
+Interested majors who are transfers from other institutions should take English 205Z and English 210 as soon as possible, and apply to the program upon the completion those courses or (if encouraged by instructors) even during the semester when enrolled for those classes.
 Any students who have questions about admission or requirements should contact the Honors Director to set up a meeting.

 How To Apply